shivannis/xandr-docs-public/xandr-docs/articles/monetize/prebid-server-premium.md

 # Prebid Server Premium

-Xandr's Prebid Server Premium (PSP) is a self-service, server-side solution offering control over unified auctions that maximizes revenue for publishers' inventory.
+Microsoft Advertising's Prebid Server Premium (PSP) is a self-service, server-side solution offering control over unified auctions that maximizes revenue for publishers' inventory.
 As part of Monetize, users can manage settings, optimize partners, and review analytics within the Microsoft Monetize UI or via our APIs.
 PSP is supported across channels (web, mobile web, mobile app, over-the-top) and formats (display, native, video).

 The links below provide guidance on integrating inventory with Prebid Server Premium (PSP), adjusting settings and demand partner mappings, and leveraging platform analytics: